mateusmed/custom-menu-cli/README.md

 - Menu structure defined by a JSON file.
 - Easy to configure and use.
 - Support for command execution with confirmation.

+## Releases

+You can find all released versions and pre-compiled standalone executables on the [GitHub Releases page](https://github.com/mateusmed/custom-menu-cli/releases).

 ## Installation